luizbgomide/EclipsePhase2e-ptbr/src.clean_html/12/15-special-attacks.md

 ## Blind Attacks

 Attacking a target that you cannot see is difficult at best and a matter of luck at worst.
 If you cannot see, you may make a Perceive Test using some other available sense to detect your target.
 If this succeeds, you attack with a −30 modifier.
-If your Perceive Test fails, you attack at −30 and your attack has a straight 50% chance of automatically missing.
+If it fails, you attack at −30 and your attack has a straight 50% chance of automatically missing.

 ## Called Shots